 Calgary is situated in the eastern foothills of Canada's Rocky Mountains, where the Elbow and Bow Rivers meet.
 The city's close proximity to the mountains makes it a perfect location for outdoor activities such as skiing, skating, hiking, fishing, and cycling.
 Calgary also has a vibrant and eclectic arts scene, hosting many events and festivals throughout the year, in addition to fantastic restaurants, nightlife, shopping, sports and recreation facilities, and all the amenities you would expect of a modern and prosperous city.

-Get an idea of Calgary life in this video produced by Tourism Calgary:
+Get an idea of Calgary life in this video produced by Calgary Economic Development.

 The earliest known human settlers in the prairies where Calgary is situated lived here 12,000 years ago.
 Before European traders arrived, the area was the home of four main First Nation tribes in the Blackfoot Confederacy: the Peigan, the Blood, the Blackfoot, and the Tsuu T'ina.
 It is thought that the first European to see the area was Hudson's Bay Company trader David Thompson, who arrived in 1787.

 |1875||Northwest Mounted Police established Fort Calgary.
 This was the first permanent European settlement.|

 |1883||The Canadian Pacific Railroad reached Calgary.
 The railroad crosses Canada from East to West.|